Strategy for Going to College as a Military Spouse

 Picking an online college is going to benefit you in more ways than one.
 The biggest benefit is that you can learn at your own pace.
 This allows you to take on more classes if your spouse gets deployed and you find yourself with more time on your hands.

 Online colleges are also more affordable and offer more degree options.
-With the ability to create your own learning schedule you can adapt to whatever life throws your way.
+With the ability to create your own learning schedule, you can adapt to whatever life throws your way.

-Here Are a Few Military-Friendly Online Schools
+Military-Friendly Online Schools

 - University of Louisville